Giving back to front-line workers, Mitch Marne is continuing the support the Toronto Maple Leafs have been providing during the COVID-19 pandemic.

 Not too long ago, John Tavares announced that the Leafs were making a donation to two hospitals.
 At a time like this, the players are taking the right approach by making sure they are putting a spotlight on what these people are going through.

-“Just the amount of courage it takes to do it, it’s unbelievable,” Marner told Sportsnet’s Chris Johnston.
+"“Just the amount of courage it takes to do it, it’s unbelievable,” Marner told Sportsnet’s Chris Johnston.
 “Obviously our nurses and doctors are doing a great job, and I think a lot of people are kind of forgetting about the delivery services [too].
-I think everyone that’s risking their life to keep the rest of us going, it’s a huge thank you to you.
+I think everyone that’s risking their life to keep the rest of us going, it’s a huge thank you to you.“Without you guys and without what you’re doing a lot of things would be going wrong.”"

 Marner also admits this period of self-isolation has allowed him to reflect on the season and his performance in general.
 He admits that it took time to get himself playing to his standards and that the ankle injury impacted this as well.